 The manifestations of this immoral idea are witnessed in the family level of our society.
-The increase number of divorce cases could be linked to act of pretence on part of one of the partners.
-In a situation where one of the partners lied concerning certain issues that are imperative to the relationship like health status, financial status, religious affiliation, etc in order to win the heart of the partner in marriage can only be explained as a Machiavellian display.
-How can we explain the increasing daily record of rape in our society today if not an act of jettisoning morality from sexual affair?
-It is now rampart for men to use any mean to get at ladies sexually in Nigeria of today not minding its emotional, psychological, social and ethical implications.
-13 May be as a result of their declining on love proposal, women are facing risk of being raped on daily basis because most men want to satisfy their sexual urge at all cost and by all means.
-This act is in agreement with Machiavellian teaching that all means should be used, even if it is unethical, the target aim has to be achieved.
+The increase number 213 of divorce cases could be linked to act of pretence on part of one of the partners.
+In a situation where one of 214 the partners lied concerning certain issues that are imperative to the relationship like health status, financial 215 216 status, religious affiliation, etc in order to win the heart of the partner in marriage can only be explained as a 217 Machiavellian display.
+How can we explain the increasing daily record of rape in our society today if not an act 218 of jettisoning morality from sexual affair?
+It is now rampart for men to use any mean to get at ladies sexually 219 in Nigeria of today not minding its emotional, psychological, social and ethical implications.
+13 Another area of Nigerians' social life that depicts Machiavellianism is the involvement in immoral business in a bid to get riches 220 quickly.
+This has been explained as a struggle for the limited resources in the society May be as a result of their 221 declining on love proposal, women are facing risk of being raped on daily basis because most men want to satisfy 222 their sexual urge at all cost and by all means.
+This act is in agreement with Machiavellian teaching that all 223 means should be used, even if it is unethical, the target aim has to be achieved.
+14 ... so act as to use humanity 224 both in your own person and in the person of every other, always at the same time as an end, never simply as a means.
+Thus, moral law, according to Kant, forbids any man to be used simply as means to an end.

-Another area of Nigerians' social life that depicts Machiavellianism is the involvement in immoral business in a bid to get riches quickly.
-This has been explained as a struggle for the limited resources in the society14, which makes many to enlist their names in the book of illicit business.
-The latest ill business in town now especially in Nigeria is kidnapping.
-Many Nigerian youths want to be rich without serious effort, therefore they will cunningly arrange for how a friend, relative or wealthy person will be kidnapped with the aim of releasing him or her with a ransom.
-Recently in Nigeria, the abduction of politicians, their relatives, traditional rulers, foreigners and other important dignitaries is rampart and all efforts to curb the menace are yet to be productive.
-It is good to be rich, but how justifiable is the money gotten from ill source or how can we reconcile our riches with the evil means from which it is generated?
-This get-rich-quick syndrome is against Kantian argument that man should not be used as a means to an end; rather, he should be treated as presents by Omoregbe:
+, which makes many to enlist their names in the book of illicit business.
+The latest ill business in town now 227 especially in Nigeria is kidnapping.
+Many Nigerian youths want to be rich without serious effort, therefore they 228 will cunningly arrange for how a friend, relative or wealthy person will be kidnapped with the aim of releasing 229 him or her with a ransom.
+Recently in Nigeria, the abduction of politicians, their relatives, traditional rulers, 230 foreigners and other important dignitaries is rampart and all efforts to curb the menace are yet to be productive.
+231 It is good to be rich, but how justifiable is the money gotten from ill source or how can we reconcile our riches 232 with the evil means from which it is generated?
+This get-rich-quick syndrome is against Kantian argument that 233 man should not be used as a means to an end; rather, he should be treated as presents by Omoregbe: 15 It is 234 obvious that Machiavellianism is against this Kantian maxim, especially when we consider its teaching on how 235 we can do anything to attain our targets.
+Kidnappers, robbers and assassins' desires are to be rich and famous, 236 but they have thrown away morality in their pursuits of their goals.
+Every business deal that does not involve 237 morality is simply done in line with the Machiavellian principle; this can therefore involve killing, destroying, 238 maiming, kidnapping and every other immoral act.
+239